Introduction

 Typically, you would not add a scheduler cron entry to your local development machine.
 Instead, you may use the schedule:work

 Artisan command.
-This command will run in the foreground and invoke the scheduler every minute until you terminate the command:
+This command will run in the foreground and invoke the scheduler every minute until you terminate the command.
+When sub-minute tasks are defined, the scheduler will continue running within each minute to process those tasks:

 php artisan schedule:work